 - Healthy Friendships/Relationship: Social skills are necessary to get along well with other children and make friends more efficiently in school.
 Later in life, these skills are equally as important for building romantic relationships and work relationships.

 When kids struggle to communicate and use appropriate social skills, they are more likely to experience stress and anxiety.
 Increased cortisol levels caused by stress and anxiety make it more difficult for kids to regulate their emotions, and they are more prone to meltdowns or outbursts.

 Social Skills Digital Mega Bundle

 98 pages of social narratives & visual supports for teaching social skills.

 There are many, many different social skills, from the most basic to complex.
 Where do you start if you’re helping a child develop their social skills?

 Here are some of the most important social skills for kids.
-These social skills create a strong foundation for building more advanced social skills are your child moves through adolescence.
+These social skills create a strong foundation for building more advanced social skills as your child moves through adolescence.